 5 random farm experiences you never knew you could have near Brisbane

 Apart from being located within the Scenic Rim Region of South East Queensland, what most of the farms hosting these experiences have in common is they encourage you to enjoy a hands-on taste of agricultural life.
 Whether it’s feeding farm animals, collecting eggs, or just spending quality time away from your phone.
 Here is an opportunity to get involved with country living and give something back to the farmsteads that nurture fresh produce for our tables.

-Ye olde winery and brewery tour
+Winery and brewery tour

 Get up close to a camel